stardazed/stardazed.github.io/_posts/2017-01-03-tiling-light.md

 little wasted memory as possible.
 By having the rows allocated for each structure be variable as well a very efficient lookup table can be created for scenes with a known number of lights.

+Since the table is calculated on the CPU and only a small part is changed every frame, the GPU texture data is updated by determining which rows in the 3 tables are affected and only sending those to the GPU.

 ### Building the Light Grid

 As noted above, every frame the light grid and tile light index lists have to be updated.
 Currently,